kipkorirgideon/wallet-service/README.md

 ### Lower Priority

 5. **Status endpoint diverges from the real check.**
-   - `daily_limit_status` doesn't exclude FAILED/PENDING transfers, so it can
-     report a different remaining balance than what `check_daily_limit` would actually allow.
-Not unsafe on its own, but misleading for anyone building against the API.
+   - `daily_limit_status` does not exclude FAILED/PENDING transfers.
+Therefore it can report a different remaining balance than what `check_daily_limit` would actually allow.

 6. **Optimization.**
    - `_amount_sent_today` runs on every send and every status check.
-If this endpoint gets polled a lot from the mobile app, it'll show up as latency.
+If this endpoint gets polled a lot from the mobile app, it will show up as latency.

 ---

 ## What I Left Out and Why

 **What I left out**
-- The project didn't specify which version of Python to use.
+- The project did not specify which version of Python to use.
-- I found that `SQLAlchemy 2.0.30` doesn't work with `Python 3.14`.
+- I found that `SQLAlchemy 2.0.30` does not work with `Python 3.14`.
 - I had to install an older `Python 3.11` on my machine to get the project working.

 **Why I left it out**
-- I didn't mention this in the review because it's a problem with the project's setup, not something that changed in this PR.
+- I did not mention this in the review because it is a problem with the project's setup and not something that changed in this PR.
-- It would be worth creating a separate task to pin the Python version in the project settings, but it's unrelated to this ticket.
+- It would be worth creating a separate task to pin the Python version in the project settings, but it is unrelated to this ticket.

 ---